 Plantar xanthoma is a condition when xanthomatous deposits are occurring within the plantar fascia.

-They are usually asymptomatic, although in some instances may result in vague pain and may also have unfavourable cosmetic effects.
+They are usually asymptomatic, although in some instances may result in vague pain and may also have unfavorable cosmetic effects.

-Xanthomas consist of localised collections of tissue histiocytes containing lipids, most frequently in the skin and subcutaneous tissues.
+Xanthomas consist of localized collections of tissue histiocytes containing lipids, most frequently in the skin and subcutaneous tissues.
 As with xanthomas elsewhere, they are a feature of several types of primary hyperlipidemias.

 - 1. Narváez JA, Narváez J, Ortega R et-al. Painful heel: MR imaging findings.
 Radiographics.
 2000;20 (2): 333-52. doi:10.1148/radiographics.20.2.g00mc09333 - Pubmed citation

 - 2. Jeswani T, Morlese J, McNally EG. Getting to the heel of the problem: plantar fascia lesions.
 Clin Radiol.
 2009;64 (9): 931-9. doi:10.1016/j.crad.2009.02.020 - Pubmed citation